grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/03 Load testing websites.md

 Backend performance, on the other hand, focuses mostly on the server response time and the amount of returned errors.

 Which one is more important?
-There is no one true answer to this question.
+It depends!
 In general terms, the [performance golden rule](https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/) states:

 > 80-90% of the end-user response time is spent on the frontend.